DougTidwell/100-days-of-code/README.md

 <img height="300" alt="Masterpiece of code" src="public/images/code_masterpiece.jpg" width="300"/>

+## Day 4: May 11, 2023

+Stepped away from freeCodeCamp today, worked with [neo4j](neo4j.com) today.
+Turns out there's a bug in the `brew` formula, had to go through some admin commands to get the installed version of the config file to work with the installed version of neo4j.

+(Had a doctors' appointment late in the day, was wiped out by that and forgot to push before I fell asleep.)

 ## Day 3: May 10, 2023

 Did another two sections of the [Responsive Web Design](https://www.freecodecamp.org/learn/2022/responsive-web-design)